sopechris/cgm.insu_evaluator/README.md

   - Flags days based on TIR, insulin intake, and anomaly presence.
   - Exports daily evaluation to a color-coded Excel file.

 - **Table creation:**
-  - Creation of table with colors for visual ease.
+  - Creation of table with color guide for ease of analysis.
-  - Green for good scenario and red for bad scenario.
+  - Green for good scenario vs red for bad scenario.

 ## 🛠️ Requirements